dPys/PyNets/README.md

 About
 -----
 PyNets is a tool for sampling and analyzing varieties of individual structural and functional connectomes.
-PyNets enables the user to specify any of a variety of methodological choices known to meaningfully impact brain network node and/or edge definition, and then sample the prescribed connectome estimates in a massively parallel framework conducive to ensemble learning.
-PyNets is a post-processing workflow, which means that it can be run on virtually any preprocessed fMRI or dMRI data.
-It draws from Dipy, Nilearn, GrasPy, and Networkx libraries, but is powered primarily through the Nipype workflow engine.
+Using decision-tree learning, along with extensive bagging and boosting, PyNets is the first application of its kind to facilitate fully-reproducible, parametric sampling of connectome ensembles from neuroimaging data.
+As a post-processing workflow, PyNets is intended for any preprocessed fMRI or dMRI data in native anatomical space such that it supports normative-referenced connectotyping at the individual-level.
+Towards these ends, it comprehensively integrates best-practice tractography and functional connectivity analysis methods based open-source libraries such as Dipy and Nilearn, though it is powered primarily through NetworkX and the Nipype workflow engine.
 PyNets can now also be deployed as a BIDS application, where it takes BIDS derivatives and makes BIDS derivatives.

 Install
 -------